5 Tips for Front Porch Ferns

 Ferns prefer bright, indirect light.
 A few hours of morning sun or gently filtered light through the cover of trees is the perfect scenario.

-Hope you’re feeling ferny now!
+We hope you’re feeling excited about adding ferns to your Southern porch!
 Check out a few fern styling ideas here.